vdodev/maplang/docs/Interfaces.md

 input and output Packets, and optionally tests that validate behavior.
 It does not contain any implementation.

-An Interface an ICohesiveGroup and an ISource.
-The ICohesiveGroup's sub-nodes are the Interface's inputs, and the output channels of the Interface's ISource are the Interface's outputs.
+An Interface an IGroup and an ISource.
+The IGroup's sub-nodes are the Interface's inputs, and the output channels of the Interface's ISource are the Interface's outputs.